 (2) An applicant who resides in a state or jurisdiction other than Ohio shall either appear in Ohio in order to comply with the requirements of paragraph (A)(1) of this rule or request that the board send the forms required for a criminal records check to the applicant's address.

-When an applicant requests that the required forms be mailed by the board, upon receipt of the forms the applicant shall have a local law enforcement agency process the forms.
-The applicant shall pay any processing fees charged by the local law enforcement agency and cause the local law enforcement agency to submit to BCI&I all of the following, with the "State Medical Board of Ohio" designated to receive the results:
+Upon receipt of the forms the applicant shall have have their fingerprints processed, pay any processing fees charged by the entity, and cause the entity to submit to BCI&I all of the following, with the "State Medical Board of Ohio" designated to receive the results:

 (a) A fingerprint card bearing the prints of the applicant's ten fingers;